• Documentation

 run_test("ClassImbalance", dataset=dataset, params=params, send=True)

-We also updated the QuickStart notebook to have a consistent experience.
+We also updated the quickstart notebook to have a consistent experience.

 This notebook: